-A frame will appear for table name, provide the name for the new table as lib_groups
+- A frame will appear for the table name, provide the name for the new table as lib_groups

-A new table will be created in diagram editor and we can add columns for the new table here
+- A new table will be created in the diagram editor and we can add columns for the new table

 Create Primary Key through SQL Server database diagrams in SSMS

 SQL Server database diagrams provide you the capability to create and manage keys on your tables.
-Let us create primary key on our newly created table Lib_Groups.
-Right click on column record on which the primary key is required to be created.
-Choose option "Set Primary Key" as shown in diagram.
+Let us create a primary key on our newly created table Lib_Groups.
+Right click on column GroupCode on which the primary key is required to be created.
+Choose option "Set Primary Key" as shown in the diagram.

-Now the primary key has been created on GroupCode through database diagrams in SSMS.
+Now the primary key has been created on the GroupCode using database diagrams in SSMS.

 Create unique key constraint through database diagrams in SSMS

-To progress with our tasks in our tutorial for working with database diagrams, we are required to create unique key constraint on column GroupName in table lib_Groups.
-Right click on required column in database diagram and choose option "Indexes/Keys" as shown below.
+To progress with our tasks in our tutorial for working with database diagrams, we are required to create a unique key constraint on column GroupName in table lib_Groups.
+Right click on the required column in the database diagram and choose option "Indexes/Keys" as shown below.

-A frame will appear same as that in SSMS table designer.
-Add new key configuration parameters for the key in the same way as in case of table designer and click "Close".
+A frame will appear like in SSMS table designer.
+Add the new key configuration parameters for the key the same way as for the table designer and click "Close".
 Now our table lib_Groups has primary and unique keys.

 Create relations between tables through database diagrams in SSMS

-Like table designer in SSMS you can create all types of relations among tables through database diagrams.
+Like table designer in SSMS you can create all types of relationships between tables through database diagrams.
 Right click on a table where a foreign key will reside.
 In our case, to ensure valid and uniform group names in department table, we have to create a primary and foreign key relationship among lib_groups and department tables respectively.
-So right click on Department table and click on "Relationships..."
+So right click on the Department table and click on "Relationships..."